keremceliker/Disaster-Recovery-Openshift-Kubernetes-Engine-From-Expired-Control-Plane-Certificates/README.md

-- how to set up TLS client certificate bootstrapping for kubelets
+- How to set up TLS client certificate bootstrapping for kubelets